Frequently Asked Questions

 A: Draws for national games like DAILY GRAND, LOTTO 6/49 and LOTTO MAX take place in a secure location in Toronto, Ontario, and are conducted by Interprovincial Lottery Corporation (ILC) under the management of its members, the five Canadian lottery regions.

-Draws for regional games - including WESTERN 649, WESTERN MAX and PICK 3 - are conducted by WCLC in Winnipeg, Manitoba.
+Draws for regional games - including WESTERN 649, WESTERN MAX, POKER LOTTO and PICK games - are conducted by WCLC in Winnipeg, Manitoba.

 Q: How do the draws for regional games like WESTERN 649 work?